 - It is an efficient way to serve the reception meal and keeps things running according to schedule.

-- The limited variety and can be challenging for guests with dietary restrictions.
+- The limited variety can be challenging for guests with dietary restrictions.

-- It typically requires more manpower to help with serving and plating, so staffing fees tend to be higher.
+- It typically requires more manpower for serving and plating, so staffing fees tend to be higher.

 A plated sit-down dinner can be quite cost-effective because you essentially can control the price.
 In terms of food costs and rentals, a plated dinner typically costs less than a family-style or buffet meal because you don’t need to have as much food (in terms of sheer quantity and variety), but the service costs tend to be a bit higher.